pycom/pycom-micropython-sigfox/libloragw/readme.md

 NB_RSSI_READ:             defines the number of SPI reads of SX1272 RSSI value
                           register.

-PLL_LOCK_TIME:            defines the delay in 8µs setp between frequency
+PLL_LOCK_TIME:            defines the delay in 8µs step between frequency
                           programming and RX ready.

 RSSI_TARGET:              defines the signal strength target used to detect if